The Outgrowers Project

 - Ainamoi Tea Produce & Multi-Purpose Cooperative Society Limited (Kericho County)

-Since good agricultural and land management practices are essential for good agricultural economics and environmental sustainability, Finlays has educated smallholder tea farmers on environmental sustainability, the benefits of which have been and continue to be realized.
+Since good agricultural and land management practices are essential for good agricultural economics and environmental sustainability, Browns Plantations Kenya has educated smallholder tea farmers on environmental sustainability, the benefits of which have been and continue to be realized.

-Moreover, as part of further empowering the small-scale tea farmers and the local community, the outgrowers green leaf transportation to factories in Finlays has been contracted to the community.
+Moreover, as part of further empowering the small-scale tea farmers and the local community, the outgrowers green leaf transportation to factories in Browns Plantations Kenya has been contracted to the community.
 The arrangement has benefited over forty (40) smallholder tea growers who own lorries.